-J1 visa holders, and their dependents, who’re subject to INA §212(e) are required to return to their home country for two years, or must obtain a “J1 waiver” before they can change or adjust their status.
-If you do not want to return home for the two-year “home country residence requirement,” you can apply for a waiver of the requirement under any one of following five grounds 1) request by a designated State Department of Health; 2) Interested Government Agency (IGA); 3) persecution; 4) no objection statement; or 5) hardship.
+J1 visa holders, and their dependents, who’re subject to INA §212(e) are required to return to their home country for two years, or must obtain a “J1 visa ” before they can change or adjust their status.
+If you do not want to return home for the two-year “home country residence requirement,” you can apply for a Waiver of the requirement under any one of following five grounds:

 J1 visa holders who can demonstrate that their departure for two years would cause “exceptional hardship” to their United States citizen or lawful permanent resident spouse or child (“qualifying relatives”) may obtain a waiver of the two-year foreign residence requirement.

 Advantages and Disadvantages of the J1 Hardship Waiver